 Thankfully, doctors were able to successfully revive Andrew, who awoke in the hospital confused and scared.
 But after being brought up to speed, he realized he was also back in the mix in time for one more miracle.

 It's nothing short of a miracle,'' he said.
 "I went from the brink of death to being able to watch the birth of my son.
 It will be one heck of a story to tell him when he's older."

 Image pulled from YouTube video.

 Doctors praised Goette for her quick thinking that literally helped save her husband’s life until medical professionals arrived.

 "Within a four-day span, she saved a life and she brought a new life into the world.
 That's amazing," said Dr. Alex Teeters, who treated Andrew Goette in the hospital.

-However, the couple is facing a steep financial climb with Andrew’s medical bills and the birth of their baby Lenny all happening in the same week.
-They’ve set up a GoFundMe campaign for anyone that wants to help cover their steep medical costs, which has already raised more than $10,000 toward their $25,000 goal.
+However, the couple faced a steep financial climb with Andrew’s medical bills and the birth of their baby Lenny all happening in the same week.
+They set up a GoFundMe campaign for anyone that wanted to help cover their steep medical costs, which raised more than $12,000.

 You can watch more about it in the video from the show "Inside Edition" just below: